F5Networks/f5-ci-docs/docs/kubernetes/index.rst

 When using F5 Resources or Kubernetes Ingresses, the definitions you provide tell the |kctlr|:

-- what Kubernetes resource(s) you want the |kctlr| to manage;
+- What Kubernetes resource(s) you want the |kctlr| to manage;
-- what objects to create on the BIG-IP device(s) for the specified resource(s); and
+- What objects to create on the BIG-IP device(s) for the specified resource(s); and
-- how to configure those BIG-IP objects.
+- How to configure those BIG-IP objects.

 .. important::